 For short, medium and long-span bridges TCBs are preferred for site connections as bolting installation can be completed far more efficiently than welding or the installation of hexagon HV or HR assemblies.

-TCB bolting assemblies are available in property class 10.9/10 with Greenkote corrosion protection but are also available in M24 and M30 diameter Weathering Grade Steel which meet the specifications detailed within EN 1090-2 section 5.6.6.
+TCB bolting assemblies are available in property class 10.9/10 with our Greenkote corrosion protection but are also available in M24 and M30 diameter Weathering Grade Steel which meet the specifications detailed within EN 1090-2:2018 section 5.6.6 for weather resistant assemblies.

 Our bridge projects include many examples of flagship rail bridges.
 If you are at the design stage for a new bridge, or looking at the maintenance and strengthening of an existing bridge please get in touch.

-The dome head of the TCB make it ideal for heritage structures where the appearance of the bridge needs to be preserved.
-In addition the characteristic dome head has a greater bearing surface against the steel.
-TCBs have been installed in the UKs longest rail bridge, the Tay Rail Bridge, and there are over half a million installed in the iconic Forth Rail Crossing (a UNESCO World Heritage Site) as rivet replacements.
+TCBs have been installed in the UKs longest rail bridge, the Tay Rail Bridge, and there are over half a million installed in the iconic Forth Bridge, a UNESCO World Heritage Site, as rivet replacements.